aphp/edsnlp/docs/tutorials/multiple-texts.md

 In this tutorial, we'll cover a few best practices and some _caveats_ to avoid.
 Then, we'll explore methods that EDS-NLP provides to use a spaCy pipeline directly on a pandas or Spark DataFrame.
-These can drastically increase throughput (up to 20x speed increase on our 64-core machines).
+These can drastically increase throughput.

 Consider this simple pipeline: